storageos/storageos.github.io/_docs/install/prerequisites/clusterdiscovery.md

 ADVERTISE_IP=172.28.128.3
 ```

+## Clustering

+The Raft protocol requires an odd number of nodes for consensus.
+The recommended size
+for test and small production deployments is 3 nodes, which can tolerate a
+single node failure.
+Greater tolerance can be achieved with 5 or 7 node
+clusters; performance will degrade for more nodes.

+Replicas are unavailable in a single node install.

-## Option 1: Specify cluster size
+### Option 1: Specify cluster size

 The first option is to use the StorageOS discovery service, which is a public `etcd` service.

-Specify the expected size of the cluster using the [StorageOS CLI]({%link
+Specify the expected size of the cluster (3 ,5 or 7) using the [StorageOS CLI]({%link
 _docs/reference/cli/cluster.md %}):

 ```bash